vahanfreiheit/fdctina/content/we-are-efficient.md

 ---
-title: "We are efficient, productive and successful"
+title: "We are efficient and successful"
 date: 2022-02-04
 draft: false
-weight: 50
+weight: 20
 ---
-### We are efficient, productive and successful.
+### We are efficient and successful.

-To be successful, you need to be productive.
-To be productive, you need to be efficient.

-Our teams work data-driven and use metrics to constantly optimize efficiency and productivity.
+Our teams work data-driven to constantly optimize their own productivity by removing friction from their work.

-We are using our own project management tool called Revolution.
-It was built to make it easy to supply our teams with all the data and metrics they need to get a clear picture of the current project status.
-And the teams use it to predict future project outcomes based on past progress.
+We have capable people on every level of our engineering organization.
+Nothing that is of any value can be accomplished without dedication and hard work.
+This is why we give the best we can in any situation.

+Technology never rests.
+And neither do we.

+85% of our members are engineers with backgrounds in computer science, physics, mathematics.
+Many of them with a PhD.

+We believe that only someone who truly understands what the teams are working on can coordinate between teams and make them efficient.

+This is why we eliminate unnecessary management positions and put engineers in charge.
+We move fast and work in small and efficient teams.
+Everybody acts like an owner of their projects and takes end-to-end responsibility.

+So we don’t take anything lightly.
+We are relentless.
+But we do everything with love.

 {{< content-images >}}
-  {{< image src="/img/who-we-are/we-are-efficient-1.jpg.webp" alt="freiheit.com offine view" class="fdc-scroll fdc-scroll--slide-left" >}}
+  {{< image src="/img/who-we-are/we-are-efficient-1.jpg.webp" alt="freiheit.com engineers are working efficiently and productively in the Hamburg office." class="fdc-scroll fdc-scroll--slide-left" >}}
-  {{< image src="/img/who-we-are/we-are-efficient-2.jpg.webp" alt="freiheit.com employee at work" class="fdc-scroll fdc-scroll--slide-right" >}}
+  {{< image src="/img/who-we-are/we-are-efficient-2.jpg.webp" alt="A freiheit.com member uses their own project management tool to plan and work data driven." class="fdc-scroll fdc-scroll--slide-right" >}}
 {{< /content-images >}}